 The first two panels on the opposite wall reflect the importance of early transportation routes to the town.
 "Gracious Hospitality" shows a stagecoach stop in Durham along the Boston-Dover route, which was established in 1792.
-"Technical Skill" shows the Piscataqua Bridge, which comested Durham with Newington.
+"Technical Skill" shows the Piscataqua Bridge, which connected Durham with Newington.
 The half-mile long bridge was an engineering marvel when built in 1794.

-The next two panels highlight the importance of education and communication to the town.
+The next two panels - "Scholarly Diligence" and "Daily Custom" - highlight the importance of education and communication to the town.
 The town's first public school was built in 1797.
 In 1795, Benjamin Thompson was appointed Durham's first Postmaster.

-"Native Ingenuity," the next panel, shows a gundalow (or gondola), a type of flat-bottomed boat developed by settlers to haul cargo by river. ("Native" in the title of this panel refers to local settlers, not Native Americans.)
+"Native Ingenuity," the next panel, shows a gundalow (or gondola), a type of flat-bottomed boat developed by settlers to haul cargo by river.
 "Relentless Progress," the following panel, heralds the arrival of the railroad, which revolutionized travel in the mid-19th century.